Montana State University - Billings

 The Master of Science in Clinical Rehabilitation and Mental Health Counseling (MSCRMHC) program at Montana State University-Billings offers a rigorous curriculum of on-campus and online coursework and fieldwork experiences designed to prepare graduates for state licensure eligibility and national certification.

 Graduates of the program have found employment in state and federal agencies, community based rehabilitation and mental health centers, hospitals and rehabilitation facilities, schools and universities, and other private and public social service organizations.
 Typical positions for graduates include: rehabilitation counselors, mental health counselors, chemical dependency counselors, and therapists.

-The program is accredited by the Council on Rehabilitation Education (CORE).
+The program is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 Founded in 1969, the program has achieved and maintained accreditation since 1978.
 Students benefit by participating in a program that is nationally recognized for its quality and high academic standards.

 School Name: Montana State University - Billings

 Program Name: Master of Science in Clinical Rehabilitation and Mental Health Counseling

 Program Length: Five to Six Semesters

 Phone Number: (406) 896-5830

 - 60 Credits

 - Undergraduate degree from an accredited university with 3.0 GPA